wdwinslow/win10-wsl-ubuntu-vscode-pythondev/README.md

-# How I setup my Windows 10, Windows Subsystem for Linux (WSL), Ubuntu, VS Code Development Environment
+# How I setup my Windows 10, Windows Subsystem for Linux (WSL), Ubuntu 18.04 LTS, VS Code, Python Development Environment

 **<u>Why this setup?</u>**

 I use computers running Microsoft Windows 10 as my primary machines.
-I'm currently enrolled in the RMOTR Python / Django training program (it's great by the way).
-In that program you are provided an interesting remote development environment (Notebooks.io).
+I'm currently enrolled in the [RMOTR](https://rmotr.com/) Python / Django training program.
+It's great by the way!
+In that program you are provided an interesting remote development environment ([Notebooks.ai](https://notebooks.ai/)).
 However, I wanted to go ahead and get a proper local development environment setup.
 I also wanted that environment to work well with the normal tooling RMOTR uses (such as make files etc).

 Getting all that to behave directly on my Windows 10 machine proved to be a bit of a pain.
-So, I decided to see if I could setup an environment that would let me leverage Linux (Ubuntu 18.04 in my case) running under Windows Subsystem for Linux (WSL) to leverage some of the new [remote code](https://code.visualstudio.com/docs/remote/wsl) features of VS Code.
+So, I decided to see if I could setup an environment that would let me leverage Linux (Ubuntu 18.04 LTS in my case) running under Windows Subsystem for Linux (WSL) to leverage some of the new [remote code](https://code.visualstudio.com/docs/remote/wsl) features of VS Code.